 Is the “K Value” of an Engine Truly Fuel Independent?
 2020-01-0615

-Through dividing the original fuels matrix into subsets, it was possible to explore the variation of K value with fuel properties.
+Through dividing the original fuel matrix into subsets, it was possible to explore the variation of K value with fuel properties.
 It was found that K value tends to increase slightly with RON.
 The explanation for this finding is that higher RON leads to advanced ignition timing (i.e. closer to MBT conditions) and advanced ignition timing results in faster combustion because of the higher pressures and temperatures reached in the thermodynamic trajectory.
 The Livengood-Wu integral can be employed to show that for higher octane fuels, knock onset occurs at a higher temperature and pressure.
 Thus, the fuel octane quality can impact the thermodynamic trajectory in the engine.